Reliable Agent Systems

 The goal is reliable software.

-If planning and implementation collapse into one loop and the system keeps making poorly scoped changes, maybe separation helps.
+If planning and implementation collapsing into one loop keeps producing badly scoped work, then separation may help.

-If repeated bug fixes keep circling the same wrong assumption, maybe a debugger role helps.
+If repeated bug fixes circle the same wrong assumption, then a diagnosis step may help.

-If none of those problems are present, then extra roles are just overhead.
+If none of those failures are happening, extra roles are overhead.

 Control Surface